TheLandfill/cpp_cli/README.md

 - `set_base_variable` is a virtual function takes in a `const char *` and returns `void`.
 This function must be implemented to make the template specialization behave differently.

 ## Goals
-1. Fix segmentation fault from having ignored flag in list of flags.
+1. Add subcommands, which are things like `git commit`, where `git` is the main program and `commit` is a subcommand.
+1. Add example of template class specialization as specified in the section in test program.
 1. Make Windows specific compilation.
     1. Either convert Makefiles to CMake or roll my own Project for Visual Studio.
 1. Add helpful error messages.
     1. Currently, the program will convert strings into 0 if the argument takes a numeric argument.
        For example, `--prob=test` will set prob to 0.0, because prob is a double.
     1. Other examples will come up whenever I encounter more errors.
-1. Add example of template class specialization as specified in the section in test program.
 1. Verify that this code runs on Mac.
 1. Add a help message for the test program.
 1. Clean up the test program, specifically by moving all the comments to better locations.
-1. Refine README
 1. Run more tests, specifically trying to simulate command line response in standard Linux tools.
     1. `wget` in particular looks perfect for this, with the notable exception of non-standard command-line arguments, such as -nc, which the library would treat as --nc.
     1. It is not a good idea for me to try to implement all the flags for `gcc`, but it does have a more complex parsing algorithm I could try to simulate at least part of.

 ## Goals Completed
+1. Fix segmentation fault from having ignored flag in list of flags.
 1. Add way to allow user to automatically move flags to non-options by default.
     1. This is most important when dealing with flags that need to be in order, like gcc's -l library flag.
 1. Convert library to a single file for the user to include.